OpenOrbis/oosdk_libraries/libsubstitute/README.md

 The installation is done automatically by the build script

 ## Usage
-For hook a SCE Function, you need to use
+To hook a SCE Function, you need to use
 ```c
 struct substitute_hook* substitute_hook(const char* module_name, const char* name, void* hook_function, int flags);
 ```